Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 ### Reference methods

-A pragmatic solution to ensuring efficient exchange of global soil data is to set reference soil measurement and description methods.
-The *GlobalSoilMap* project agreed that the target soil properties would be assessed and reported relative to specific designated *reference methods*.
+A pragmatic solution to ensuring efficient exchange, sharing and interpretation of global soil data is to establish reference methods for soil measurement and description.
+The *GlobalSoilMap* project agreed that their target soil properties would be assessed and reported relative to specific, designated *reference methods*.
 For example, soil organic carbon content of the fine earth fraction is to be assessed and reported according to ISO10694 dry combustion method [@Sleutel2007CSSPA].
 Values for pH are to be be